oovaa/ccmdr/README.md

 1. Open a terminal and navigate to the project directory.
 2. Run the CLI tool with your question:
     ```sh
-    ccmdr tell me about Palestine
+    bro tell me about Palestine
     ```

 ## Configuration

-run `ccmdr -sc` to get style config guide
+run `bro -sc` to get style config guide

 Before using the CLI tool, make sure to configure the necessary settings by uploading the `COHERE_API_KEY` to your environment.
 You can do this manually or pass it to the install script as mentioned in the Installation section.

 ## Uninstall

-To uninstall, just run `ccmdr uninstall` and it will take care of everything.
-It will unset the environment variable and remove it from `/etc/environment`, remove the `node_modules` folder, and remove the `ccmdr` command from your path.
+To uninstall, just run `bro uninstall` and it will take care of everything.
+It will unset the environment variable and remove it from `/etc/environment`, remove the `node_modules` folder, and remove the `bro` command from your path.